oddsdk/odd-devtools/README.md

 The Firefox extension can be loaded at `about:debugging`.
 Select "This Firefox", then "Load Temporary Add-on".
 Find the directory with the Firefox build and select `manifest.json` and "Open".

 Firefox requires an extra permission step.
 Open `about:addons` and find the extension.
 Select it and in the permissions tab toggle "Access your data for all websites" on.

+#### Notes to reviewer

+This extension was built on macOS Ventura version 13.3.1 (a).
+The build used `npm` at version 8.15.0 and node at `v18.7.0`.

+The extension is compiled using Vite configured by `vite.chrome.config.ts` and `vite.firefox.config.ts`.
+Vite emits distributions for Firefox and Chrome in `dist/firefox` and `dist/chrome` respectively.

+All utilities necessary for building the extension are installed by running `npm install`.